burasDiana/code_challenges/README.md

-# code_challenges
+# Challenges
-This repository is to store the code snippets from code challenges.
+This repository is used to store the code snippets from various code challenges.